misszeferino/SQL-Projects/README.md

-# SQL Queries Repository
+# SQL Projects Repository

-Welcome to the SQL Queries Repository!
+Welcome to the SQL Projects Repository!
 This repository contains a collection of SQL queries used for various school projects and real-life scenarios encountered during my work as a Data Analyst.

 ## Table of Contents